Invicton-Labs/terraform-aws-replicated-secret/README.md

 **Note:** We experimented with using Terraform's `timestamp()` and `random_id` functions to try to replicate the `name_prefix` functionality, but it was causing CloudFormation to re-create the stack on each apply, which deletes and re-creates the secret.
 If you have a pull request to fix this, it would be welcomed.

 ## Outputs
-The module returns the same outputs as the [aws_secretsmanager_secret](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/secretsmanager_secret) resource, with the addition of the `replica_regions` output (same as the input variable) and the `replica_arns` output (a map of region names to replicated secret ARNs).
+The module returns the same outputs as the [aws_secretsmanager_secret](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/secretsmanager_secret) resource, with the addition of the `replica_regions` output (same as the input variable) and the `replica_arns` output (a map of region names to replicated secret ARNs, also including the region/ARN of the secret in the primary region).

+## Warning
+Due to the use of CloudFormation, Terraform can show an "update" to the secret, when in reality CloudFormation will delete and re-create it.
+Be very careful so you don't lose your secret values!